kyolf/Turkish-SK/README.md

 **Deployment**: Mlab, Heroku, Travis </br>

 ## Things to Look Into in the Future
-* How to use chai testing with Google Auth
 * Making it visually appealing
 * Reset Question/Score Feature